Bitcoin mixing is legal, at least for now. Yet, you better check whether mixing is still legal in your jurisdiction.

 While the regulators all around the world try to do their best in stopping people from making anonymous BTC purchases, there are still possibilities how one can buy bitcoin anonymously.
 This article by no means included all the options, but it covered the most important ones and the ones that should be accessible for everyone no matter their technical level, preference of buying in-person or online or for cash or wire transfer/card payment.

 Would you like to send Bitcoin privately but don't have non-KYCed Bitcoin?
 Use Whir.
 A tool for an average Joe who wants to protect their privacy.
-Send from 0.001 up to 1 BTC privately, without KYC, using a privacy-enabled CoinJoin transaction.
+Send Bitcoin privately, without KYC, using a privacy-enabled CoinJoin transaction.

 Disclaimer: This article does not serve as a piece of financial advice or encouragement and inducement for the usage of Bitcoin and other cryptocurrencies.
 Its primary role is informative, explanatory, and educational.
 The readers have to decide themselves whether to use or not to use these types of services.